 Set any desired filter for the report.

-Output the report to a Microsoft Excel - Data Only file by going to Output page in the Reports Explorer, choosing File for the Output to option, clicking the File button, choosing Microsoft Excel - Data Only (*.xls) in the Save as type option, entering the name of the file to create, and clicking Save.
-Click the Process button to create the file.
+Output the report to a Microsoft Excel file by going to Output page in the Reports Explorer, choosing File for the Output to option, clicking the File button, choosing Microsoft Excel - Data Format (*.xlsx) in the Save as type option, entering the name of the file to create, and clicking Save.
+Turn on the Display file after creation setting and click the Process button to create the file and open it in Excel.

 Excel immediately creates a PivotTable for you.
 Format the PivotTable, filter certain values out of the rows or columns, print the table, save it, etc.